 Grandma didn’t have a nickel, but she did have to use the toilet.
 She crawled beneath the stall door in order to reach it.
 In the process, this lovely woman, a lady to the core, ripped one of her nylon stockings.
 She had no choice but to enter the meeting room with an obvious tear in her hose.

 She may not have looked the part the day she walked into that meeting, but Grandma Ted, a high school graduate, was a literate woman.
 The bookshelf in my grandparents’ Allentown apartment held short story collections and Book-of-the-Month-Club editions of classic and best selling novels.
 Which means reading was a very high priority in her limited budget.

 Grandma didn’t go to college, but she never stopped learning.

 She set a great example for me.
-In the years between dropping out of college, getting married and having two children, Grandma Ted’s notebook, various bibliographies, my own Book-of-the-Month Club membership and the legendary Cahill and Company Reader’s Catalog guided my reading choices.
+In the years between dropping out of college, getting married and having two children, Grandma Ted’s notebook, various bibliographies, my own Book-of-the-Month Club membership and the legendary Cahill and Company Catalog guided my reading choices.
 Eventually I would earn a BA in English and later, a Master’s in counseling, but just like Grandma Ted, I am still learning.

 I began keeping lists of the books I’d read each year during the years of young motherhood.
 I desperately wanted to finish college, and the list cheered me up; it supplied evidence that college or not, I was living the life of the mind.
 It helped me vary the genres I read for a broader perspective.
 When I gave the list up, I read less.
 When I resumed my list-keeping habit, I read more.